In Homage To The Figure

-The Udinotti Museum of Figurative Art is a private, non-profit 501(c)(3) organization, dedicated to the study of, and public appreciation for, the symbolic treatment of the human form throughout the ages.
-Special emphasis is focused on the period from 1500 BC to the present.
+Originally, the Udinotti Museum of Figurative Art was, and still is, a private, nonprofit 501©3 organization.
+Dedicated to the study of, and public appreciation for , the symbolic treatment of the human form throughout the ages.
+Special emphasis was placed on the period from 1500 BC to the present.
 Now, most of the Permanent Collection has been donated to Hillsdale College, with an ongoing formation of a scholarship fund for the same Institution.

-Today, the Museum is housed in two impressive, contemporary concrete and glass buildings in Paradise Valley, Arizona.
-More than 6,500 square feet showcase the Museum's prized permanent collection, outstanding exhibits on loan from prominent artists and collectors around the country, a Museum office and a gift store.
+The Museum is housed in two impressive contemporary concrete and glass buildings in Paradise Valley, Arizona.
+More than 4500 square feet showcase the Museum’s permanent collection, outstanding exhibits on loan from prominent artists and collectors around the country, a Museum office and a gift store.

 The idea for the Museum was originally conceived by its founder, Agnese Udinotti, a multi-talented, Greek-born artist, sculptor, printmaker and poet.
 Udinotti believes that the symbolic use of the human form in art is a powerful communication tool.